sestus/minimal-mistakes/_posts/2018-12-26-android-youbikey-5-nfc.md

 ---
-title:  "Setting up Passworst store on Android using Youbikey 5 NFC"
+title:  "Setting up Password store on Android using Youbikey 5 NFC"
 excerpt: "How to set up the Unix Password manager on android using ya oubikey 5 NFC"
 header:
     teaser: /assets/images/posts/youbikey.jpg